CODE-at-TACC/summer-2016/robotics/programming/EXPOSING.md

 _*Access Tokens and Device IDs*_

 ...you'll notice that the above requires your device's numerical ID and an access token from your account. ```explorer``` uses a Javascript library that performs login, token and device management.
+In addition, it automatically scans the _REST endpoint_ of the robot to see which functions are available.
+Finally, a second wrapper library used by ```explorer`` prevents multiple calls to the same function before the first call completes.
+This is not standard functionality of the Particle.io platform.

 _*Calling Functions*_